 The Most Terrifying Haunted Places in San Francisco

-San Francisco may not be that old of a city, but it’s certainly had its fair share of murders, tragedies, and hauntings, all of which create the perfect justification for a restless spirit to hang around and lash out in spine-chilling ways, like opening and closing doors, banging on walls, or lingering in the fog, too tormented to try to find peace elsewhere.
-From haunted mansions to the legacy of Alcatraz to mysterious phenomena that belies logical explanation, San Francisco is filled with spooky spots that go bump in the night.
+San Francisco came of age as a fairly lawless city, so it’s no surprise that, despite its relatively short history, it’s had its fair share of murders and tragedies.
+And what do murders and tragedies provide if not the perfect justification for a restless spirit to hang around and lash out in spine-chilling ways, like opening and closing doors, banging on walls, or lingering in the fog, too tormented to try to find peace elsewhere?
+From haunted mansions (truly, the Disney ride has nothing on SF) to the legacy of Alcatraz to mysterious phenomena that belie logical explanation, San Francisco is filled with spooky spots that go bump in the night.
 You ain’t afraid of no ghost?
 Well, we’ll see about that, won’t we?

 Sutter and Octavia Street

 This 1889 Victorian mansion was first constructed as Miss Mary Lake’s School for Young Ladies, a finishing school run by Mary Lake, a schoolteacher and the mistress of Senator James G. Fair, who built it in part so that his daughters could move to San Francisco to be close to him, but also because it was the schoolteacher’s biggest dream.
 Mary Lake loved her job and taking care of her charges, so she was devastated when it closed in 1896 because of financial difficulties.
 So devastated that she returned to the building after her death in 1904.
 The building changed ownership many times over the next 75 years before becoming the Queen Anne Hotel in 1980.